develosi/factor_fitness/README.md

             }
         }
     ```
-- Copy the variables from the variable enviroment one by one into the heroku config vars.
-They would be:
+- Copy the variables from the variable environment one by one into the heroku config vars.
+They should be:
    ```
     KEY: 'SECRET_KEY', VALUE: “your_variable_here”
     KEY: 'DEVELOPMENT', VALUE: "True"